x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 This is done by assigning or removing management roles specific to add-ins.
 There are five built-in roles you can use.

-Administrative roles
+## Administrative roles

 - **Org Marketplace Apps**: Enables an administrator to install and manage add-ins that are available from the Office Store for their organization.

 - **Org Custom Apps**: Enables an administrator to install and manage custom add-ins for their organization.

+By default, all administrators who are in the **Organization Management** role group have both of the above administrative roles enabled.

-User roles
+## User roles

 - **My Marketplace Apps**: Enables a user to install and manage Office Store add-ins for their own use.

 - **My Custom Apps**: Enables a user to install and manage custom add-ins for their own use.

-- **My ReadWriteMailbox Apps**: Enables a user to install and manage add-ins that request the ReadWriteMailbox permission level in their manifest.
+- **My ReadWriteMailbox Apps**: Enables a user to install and manage add-ins that request the `ReadWriteMailbox` permission level in their manifest.

-By default, all administrators who have the **Organization Management** role group have both of the above administrative roles enabled.
-Also by default, end users have the above user roles enabled.
+ By default, all end users have all of the above user roles enabled.

+> [!NOTE]
+> There is a setting available via PowerShell in Exchange Online that will override all of the above settings and will prevent any new apps from being activated by any user in the organization.
+To do this, use the **Set-OrganizationConfig** Powershell cmdlets to set the _AppsForOfficeEnabled_ parameter to False.

+The admin can also query the current state of the _AppsForOfficeEnabled_ parameter using the **Get-OrganizationConfig** cmdlet.
+If this parameter returns a value of True, then the settings described above will be followed.

 For information about add-ins, see [Add-ins for Outlook](add-ins-for-outlook.md).